spreadshirt/SpreadKit/Introduction.md

 Welcome to SpreadKit.
 SpreadKit is an iOS Framework to interact with the [Spreadshirt](http://spreadshirt.net) API.

-With SpreadKit, you can integrate catalog browsing, product creation and basket management. into your iOS App.
+With SpreadKit, you can integrate catalog browsing, product creation and basket management into your iOS App.
 This guide will help you to get up and running with SpreadKit.

 For useful information regarding the Spreadshirt API and a reference of all the resources, have a look at the [Spreadshirt Developer Network](https://developer.spreadshirt.net).
 There you can find out what is possible with the Spreadshirt API and get ideas for what you want to build using it.